insilichem/ommprotocol/README.md

         conda config --add channels omnia
         conda config --add channels insilichem

-3. Install ommprotocol in an environment called `openmm`:
+3. Install `ommprotocol`:

+        conda install ommprotocol

+    Optionally, you can use a separate environment called `openmm`, and then activate it when required.

         conda create -n openmm ommprotocol

-4. Activate the environment

-        source activate ommprotocol
+        source activate openmm

-5. Test
+4. If everything is OK, this sould run correctly.

         ommprotocol -h